Family Days

 Fun for the Whole Family!

 Afternoons of fun await visitors of all ages at the KMA.
 Family Days at the KMA offer a way for visitors to actively engage with the Museum, the exhibitions, and each other.
 Participants enjoy gallery tours, hands-on activities, special performances, book readings, and more.
-All family members — young and old — are welcome!
+All ages and abilities are welcome!

 PAST EVENTS